5 Best VPNs for Firefox (Extension) to Browse Safely

 - Unreliable Customer Support

-- 500MB Bandwidth Limit
+- 500 MB Bandwidth Limit

-- Strong 256-bit AES Encryption
+- Strong Encryption Standards

-- Excellent Support
+- Customer Support is excellent

-Best VPN for Firefox FAQ
+Best VPN for Firefox: FAQs

 When using a VPN extension on your Firefox browser, you may come across certain issues/errors that may leave you thinking.
 Below we have answered some of the most common questions we get asked: